 As a science fiction narrative, Stock Exchanges Trading bundles insights into the origins and outlooks into the promise of stock market trading.
 At a time when everything up to old-age provision is delegated to the stock exchange, the project proposes a critical redefinition due to the looming ecological and technological upheavals.
 And Trading Stock Exchanges asks who has controlled and will control trade in the globalised world - between North and South, East and West - and by what means.
 A new era is beginning.

-|Actors||Susanne Abelein, Andreas Storm|
+|Performance||Susanne Abelein, Andreas Storm|

-|Model making||Barbara Pfyffer|
+|Model making and costume||Barbara Pfyffer|

 |Production management||Lukas Piccolin|

 |Online-Plug-In||Alexander Tuchaček.
 Performance: Vivien Bullert, Christoph Rath.
 Gaia-WeltExchange: https://tuchacek.net/gaia-weltexchange/|